-Color and Scale are a large part of designing a room, yet one thing that is often overlooked is texture and pattern.
+Color palette and scale are a large part of designing a room, yet the details of texture and pattern are often overlooked or relegated to secondary choices.
 Surface elements can unify a space as much as color can, and this is even more important in a space with virtually no color (think all-white or monochromatic spaces).
-The trick in those rooms is to use texture (such as a variety of off white fabrics on furniture: fluffy mohair or coarse linen, embroidery details or a textured quilting).
+The trick in those rooms is to use texture (such as a variety woven white fabrics on furniture: fluffy mohair, coarse linen, embroidery details, or a textured quilting).

 In this Family Room project, the overall color scheme called for subtle colors (misty pale blue walls, lots of white woodwork, a pale golden hued flax linen on the sofas) so the plan was always to add interest through texture.
 We procured Navajo baskets and 17th century Spanish metal candlesticks at auction; an antique rug in a tone on tone pattern came from a Boston dealer; we added a variety of ceramics like Majolica, tin glazed earthenware from France, and beautifully patterned Navajo pottery — all completely different ceramic styles but they worked harmoniously together; and we ordered a custom sized reproduction chip carved sideboard lending both texture and pattern to the furniture mix.